Update 2018-01-22: This article was updated at the time of the stable Firefox 58 release to reflect minor UI changes as well as documentation updates.

 In upcoming releases, we plan to add more support for other PWA-related APIs: our Background Sync implementation is well underway (currently targeting Firefox 59), and we’re quite excited about the Payment Request and Web Share APIs as well.

-So, try out the “Add to Home screen” implementation in Firefox Nightly for Android.
-(Note: for the time being, you need to enable PWA support under Settings > Advanced > Experimental features.)
+So, try out the “Add to Home screen” implementation in Firefox for Android.
 Stay tuned for more goodies to come in future releases!